Navabhi08/factorio-assignment-Abhinav-Singh/part2_assignment/README.md

 ## Solution architecture

-### Shared linear optimisation helpers
+### Linear optimisation helpers

-`common/lp.py` provides a thin wrapper around the standard library `fractions` and `itertools` modules to build rational matrices for the linear programs used by both solvers.
-It exposes utilities to:
+The linear-programming routines now live alongside the factory solver in `factory/main.py`.
+Keeping everything in a single module simplifies the folder layout while still exposing the same utilities to:

-* Construct coefficient matrices in a deterministic recipe or graph order.
+* Construct coefficient matrices in a deterministic recipe order.
 * Invoke a simplex-style feasibility search implemented in pure Python.
 * Recover primal and dual certificates that are later formatted as JSON.

-Both the factory and belts solvers depend on these helpers to keep numerical behaviour consistent across modules.
+The belts solver retains its standalone implementation and no longer depends on a separate helper package.

 ### Factory solver

-`factory/core.py` models the production network using recipe and item sets that are pre-sorted to guarantee repeatable output.
+`factory/main.py` models the production network using recipe and item sets that are pre-sorted to guarantee repeatable output.
 The solver assembles a linear program with the following constraints: